AeanSR/AeanSR.github.io/about.md

 ## Engineering

 I am one of the two leading coders of the closed-source project *NGPF*, the compiler backend of Cambricon products.
 The project was started in September 2016 with my partner WANG Yuqing.
 We cooperated the first system design and implemented it in 3 months.
 WANG left the project group in June 2017 thus I took on the system design since then.
-I left the group in mid-2018, by the time when the project group has grown to 60+ engineers and independently became a new department of Cambricon Ltd. The system is still shipping with newest products, running on 1,000,000+ Huawei smartphones.
+I left the group in mid-2018, by the time when the project group has grown to 60+ engineers and independently became a new department of Cambricon Ltd. The system is still shipping with newest products.

 ## Research